AgustinSRG/glog/README.md

 In the main function, create a root logger with the `CreateRootLogger(config)` function, passing the configuration as argument, which allows to enable or disable each specific level of log: `ERROR`, `WARNING`, `INFO`, `DEBUG`, `TRACE`.

-You can then call the `CreateChildLogger` on the root logger to create logger with the same configuration, but adding a prefix.
+You can then call the `CreateChildLogger(prefix)` on the root logger to create logger with the same configuration, but adding a prefix.
 For example, logs for the example function may have the `[ExampleFunction] ` prefix to better locate the logs.

 Once you have the logger, you may call its methods to add logs.